-This document is the Department of Ecology's review of post-cleanup site conditions and monitoring data to assure that human health and the environment are being protected at the Martin Wood Products Property (Site).
-Cleanup at this Site was implemented under the Model Toxics Control Act (MTCA), Chapter 173-340 of the Washington Administrative Code (WAC).
+This document is a review by the Washington State Department of Ecology (Ecology) of post-cleanup site conditions and monitoring data to assure human health and the environment are being protected at the Martin Wood Products Property (Site).
+Cleanup at this Site was implemented under the Model Toxics Control Act (MTCA) regulations, Chapter 173-340 Washington Administrative Code (WAC).
+This is the second periodic review conducted for this Site.
+The first periodic review was completed in August 2009.
+This periodic review will evaluate the period from August 2009 through November 2014.

 Cleanup activities at this Site were completed under the Voluntary Cleanup Program (VCP).
-The cleanup actions resulted in residual concentrations of total petroleum hydrocarbons (TPH) that exceed MTCA Method A cleanup levels for soil established under WAC 173-340-740(2).
+The cleanup actions resulted in residual concentrations of total petroleum hydrocarbons (TPH) that exceeded MTCA Method A cleanup levels for soil established under WAC 173-340-740(2).
 The MTCA Method A cleanup levels for soil are established under WAC 173-340-740(2).
-WAC 173-340-420 (2) requires that Ecology conduct a periodic review of a site every five years under the following conditions:
+It was determined that institutional controls in the form of a Restrictive Covenant (Covenant) would be required for the site to be eligible for a No Further Action (NFA) determination.
+WAC 173-340-420(2) requires Ecology to conduct a periodic review of a site every five years under the following conditions:

-- Whenever the department conducts a cleanup action. - Whenever the department approves a cleanup action under an order, agreed order, or consent decree. - Or, as resources permit, whenever the department issues a No Further Action opinion, and one of the following conditions exists: - (a) Institutional controls or financial assurance are required as part of the cleanup. - (b) Where the cleanup level is based on a practical quantitation limit. - (c) Where, in the department's judgment, modifications to the default equations or assumptions using site-specific information would significantly increase the concentration of hazardous substances remaining at the site after cleanup or the uncertainty in the ecological evaluation or the reliability of the cleanup action is such that additional review is necessary to assure long-term protection of human health and the environment.
+- 1. Whenever Ecology conducts a cleanup action. - 2.
+Whenever Ecology approves a cleanup action under an order, agreed order or consent decree. - 3.
+Or, as resources permit, whenever Ecology issues a no further action opinion - 4.
+And one of the following conditions exists: - (a) Institutional controls or financial assurance are required as part of the cleanup. - (b) Where the cleanup level is based on a practical quantitation limit. - (c) Where, in the department's judgment, modifications to the default equations or assumptions using site-specific information would significantly increase the concentration of hazardous substances remaining at the site after cleanup or the uncertainty in the ecological evaluation or the reliability of the cleanup action is such that additional review is necessary to assure long-term protection of human health and the environment.

-When evaluating whether human health and the environment are being protected, the factors the department shall consider include [WAC 173-340-420(4)]:
+When evaluating whether human health and the environment are being protected, the factors Ecology shall consider include [WAC 173-340-420(4)]:

-- (a) The effectiveness of ongoing or completed cleanup actions; - (b) New scientific information for individual hazardous substances of mixtures present at the site: - (c) New applicable state and federal laws for hazardous substances present at the Site; - (d) Current and projected site use; - (e) Availability and practicability of higher preference technologies; and - (f) The availability of improved analytical techniques to evaluate compliance with cleanup levels.
+- (a) The effectiveness of ongoing or completed cleanup actions. - (b) New scientific information for individual hazardous substances of mixtures present at the Site. - (c) New applicable state and federal laws for hazardous substances present at the Site. - (d) Current and projected Site use. - (e) Availability and practicability of higher preference technologies.

+(f) The availability of improved analytical techniques to evaluate compliance with cleanup levels.

-The department shall publish a notice of all periodic reviews in the site register and provide an opportunity for public comment.
+Ecology shall publish a notice of all periodic reviews in the Site Register and provide an opportunity for public comment.